renoise/tools/Tools/com.renoise.VoiceRunner.xrnx/README.md

 **Launch on startup**
 Show the tool GUI when Renoise starts.

-**Reset to defaults**
+**Restore default settings**
 Reset to default settings, including user prompts.

 ### Collection options

---> See also: How sorting works

 **Split at note**
-The most fine-grained option available - will create a split point for every note encountered.
+Enable this option to create a new voice-run for every note that is encountered.

 **Split at note-change**
-Treat every change in pitch as a split point.
-For pitch sorting, it's recommended to leave this on.
+Enable this option to create a new voice-run when notes with a new/changed note-value is encountered.

+**Split at note-change**
+Enable this option to create a new voice-run when a note with a new/changed instrument-number is encountered.

+**Link at ghost notes**
+Enable this option to include notes that does not have an instrument number, into the current voice-run.

+**Link at glide notes**
+Enable this option to include notes that are affected by a glide (Gx) command, into the current voice-run.

 **Stop at note-off**
 If enabled, the tool stops collecting data once a note-off command is reached.
 Usually this is safe option to enable, but since Renoise allows you to manipulate voices also after they have been released, you might want to leave it unchecked.

 **Stop at note-cut**
-Same as note-off, but applies to the Cx command
+Same as note-off, but applies to the Cx command.

+**Remove orphans**
+Enable this option to remove voice-runs that doesn't begin with a note.

+### Sort options

+**Sort instruments too**
+Mostly relevant for unique sorting.
+Enable to split tracks by instrument _as well as_ the selected sorting mode.
+When disabled, only the sorting mode (high-low, low-high) is applied.

+**Safe mode**
+When disabled, sort operations are always carried out even when notes are lost as a result.
+When enabled, and there is not enough available note-columns to complete a sort operation, a popup dialog is shown which will allow hand-picking of notes to keep.

-### Sorting options
+### Select options

-#### Overlapping notes

-Decide what should happen when the pattern contains simultaneous/overlapping notes

-**Always create**
-Create new note-columns when overlapping notes are detected.

-**First only**
-Ignore additional notes after the first one.

-**Merge into column**
-Force overlapping notes to be merged into the original note-column.
+**Select entire line**
+Determines how wide a selection is created by the 'Select' button.
+When enabled, selections are spanning the entire set of note-columns.
+When disabled, only the current note-column (or sub-column) is selected.

+**Toggling line-select**
+Enabling this feature makes the 'Select' button toggle between entire line and note-column each time it is pressed.

 ### Output options

 **Create note-offs**
 When enabled, notes will receive a terminating note-offs or note-cuts as required.
 When disabled, no such thing.
 Use this e.g. for 'clean looking' drum tracks.

 **Close open notes**
 When enabled, notes that cross the selection/pattern boundary will be terminated.
 When disabled, notes are allowed to cross the pattern boundary.
+--> Note: this option applies to both _Merge_ and _Sort_ operations

+**Use sub-columns**
+When enabled, output can make use of sub-columns for terminating notes.
+For example, we could use the volume/panning column to insert Cx commands, and the delay column to make a note-off arrive as late as possible.

-## Known issues/problems
+## Menu Entries

-* This tool does not change Renoise from having a maximum of 12 note-columns per track.
-* Sorting large amounts of pattern-data can be quite slow

-## API (for tool authors)

-### Iterating across patterns

-To preserve voice information across patterns, call reset only once (to begin with), and then invoke sort() as many times as needed.
-Note that for this to work, you need to move ahead in the song sequence one step at a time.

-### How to use

-First, create and configure an instance of this class:

-xVoiceSorter{
-  sort_mode = xVoiceSorter.SORT_MODE.UNIQUE
-}

-Then call reset() once, followed by sort()
+	Main Menu : Tools : VoiceRunner...

 ## Keyboard Shortcuts

 	Global : VoiceRunner : Show dialog...
-	Global : VoiceRunner : Select Voice-Run...
-	Global : PhraseMate : Sort Selection In Pattern Global : PhraseMate : Sort Track in Pattern
-	Global : PhraseMate : Sort Group in Pattern
+	Global : VoiceRunner : Sort Notes (auto)
-	Global : PhraseMate : Sort Whole Pattern
+	Global : VoiceRunner : Merge Notes (auto)

-## Menu Entries

-	Main Menu : Tools : VoiceRunner...
-	Pattern Editor : VoiceRunner : Select Voice-Run Pattern Editor : VoiceRunner : Select Voice-Run (Toggle) Pattern Editor : VoiceRunner : Sort Selection In Pattern Pattern Editor : VoiceRunner : Sort Track in Pattern Pattern Editor : VoiceRunner : Sort Group in Pattern Pattern Editor : VoiceRunner : Sort Whole Pattern
+	Pattern Editor : VoiceRunner : Select voice-run at cursor position Pattern Editor : VoiceRunner : Jump to next voice-run Pattern Editor : VoiceRunner : Jump to previous voice-run Pattern Editor : VoiceRunner : Jump to next note-column Pattern Editor : VoiceRunner : Jump to previous note-column Pattern Editor : VoiceRunner : Sort Notes (Selection In Pattern) Pattern Editor : VoiceRunner : Sort Notes (Track in Pattern) Pattern Editor : VoiceRunner : Sort Notes (Column in Pattern) Pattern Editor : VoiceRunner : Sort Notes (Group in Pattern) Pattern Editor : VoiceRunner : Sort Notes (Whole Pattern) Pattern Editor : VoiceRunner : Merge Notes (Selection In Pattern) Pattern Editor : VoiceRunner : Merge Notes (Track in Pattern) Pattern Editor : VoiceRunner : Merge Notes (Column in Pattern) Pattern Editor : VoiceRunner : Merge Notes (Group in Pattern) Pattern Editor : VoiceRunner : Merge Notes (Whole Pattern) Phrase Editor : VoiceRunner : Sort Notes (Selection in Phrase) Phrase Editor : VoiceRunner : Sort Notes (Column in Phrase) Phrase Editor : VoiceRunner : Sort Notes (Whole Phrase) Phrase Editor : VoiceRunner : Merge Notes (Selection in Phrase) Phrase Editor : VoiceRunner : Merge Notes (Column in Phrase) Phrase Editor : VoiceRunner : Merge Notes (Whole Phrase)

 ## MIDI Mappings

-	Tools : VoiceRunner : Create Phrase from Selection in Pattern [Trigger]
+	Tools:VoiceRunner:Select voice-run at cursor position (Pattern) [Trigger] Tools:VoiceRunner:Jump to next voice-run (Pattern) [Trigger]
+	Tools:VoiceRunner:Jump to previous voice-run (Pattern) [Trigger]
+	Tools:VoiceRunner:Jump to next note-column (Pattern) [Trigger]
+	Tools:VoiceRunner:Jump to previous note-column (Pattern) [Trigger]
+	Tools:VoiceRunner:Sort Notes (auto) [Trigger]
+	Tools:VoiceRunner:Sort Notes (Selection in Pattern) [Trigger]
+	Tools:VoiceRunner:Sort Notes (Selection in Phrase) [Trigger]
+	Tools:VoiceRunner:Sort Notes (Column in Pattern) [Trigger]
+	Tools:VoiceRunner:Sort Notes (Track in Pattern) [Trigger]
+	Tools:VoiceRunner:Sort Notes (Group in Pattern) [Trigger]
+	Tools:VoiceRunner:Sort Notes (Whole Pattern) [Trigger]
+	Tools:VoiceRunner:Sort Notes (Whole Phrase) [Trigger]
+	Tools:VoiceRunner:Merge Notes (auto) [Trigger]
+	Tools:VoiceRunner:Merge Notes (Selection in Pattern) [Trigger]
+	Tools:VoiceRunner:Merge Notes (Selection in Phrase) [Trigger]
+	Tools:VoiceRunner:Merge Notes (Column in Pattern) [Trigger]
+	Tools:VoiceRunner:Merge Notes (Track in Pattern) [Trigger]
+	Tools:VoiceRunner:Merge Notes (Group in Pattern) [Trigger]
+	Tools:VoiceRunner:Merge Notes (Whole Pattern) [Trigger]
+	Tools:VoiceRunner:Merge Notes (Whole Phrase) [Trigger]